Selection and Aggregation of Conformal Prediction Sets: Introduction

 The split conformal method only uses part of the data for prediction and several methods have since been developed to make better use of the data.
-These methods involve aggregation methods~\citep{johansson2014regression,carlsson2014aggregated,vovk2015cross,linusson2017calibration}, leave-one-out and K-fold methods~\citep{gupta2019nested,barber2019predictive,kim2020predictive,solari2021multi}.
+These methods involve aggregation methods~\citep{johansson2014regression,carlsson2014aggregated,vovk2015cross,linusson2017calibration}, leave-one-out and K-fold methods~\citep{barber2019predictive,kim2020predictive}.
 These methods generally train the learning algorithm on multiple folds of the data and combine the predictions to create a valid prediction set.
 All these aggregation methods provide similar finite sample distribution-free guarantees to that of the full and split conformal methods, irrespective of the learning algorithm; see~\cite{gupta2019nested} for details.
+It should be clarified that the word ``aggregation'' in these works is used in the sense of combining prediction algorithms obtained from multiple splits of the data and usually the same prediction algorithm is applied on each split of the data, which need not yield width efficiency.